 - Business Ethics magazine uses HRC data in its annual list of 100 Best Corporate Citizens.
 Referenced by vendors, investors and job applicants, this list is considered a standard by corporate social responsibility analysts.

 As a number of smart, progressive companies have learned, supporting workplace equality leads to marketing opportunities.

 - According to a January 2007 report from market research firm Packaged Facts, the buying power of gays and lesbians is expected to exceed $835 billion by 2011, compared to $660 billion in 2006 (http://www.packagedfacts.com/Gays-Lesbian-1259124).

-- "LGBT consumers are very brand loyal to companies that reach out to them," says Wes Combs, partner at Witeck-Combs Communications, a strategic communications firm focusing on the LGBT market.
+- "LGBT consumers are very brand loyal to companies that reach out to them," says Wes Combs, partner at Witeck-Combs Communications, a strategic communications firm focusing on the LGBTQ market.
 That loyalty may in part be due to a company's workplace policies.
-72 percent of LGBT consumers said it is important for companies who advertise to the LGBT community to "demonstrate effective corporate citizenship" by supporting the community's causes.
+72 percent of LGBTQ consumers said it is important for companies who advertise to the LGBTQ community to "demonstrate effective corporate citizenship" by supporting the community's causes.